 With Governor Jeb Bush floundering and Donald Trump leading the pack for the GOP nomination, many commentators have been fairly bullish on Senator Marco Rubio’s chances of winning the nomination.
 As oftentimes happens, commentators try to find patterns despite the chaos.
-In previous races, the contest has broken off into two lanes, one in which an establishment backed candidate consolidates support and in another, a more conservative candidate does.
+In previous races, the contest has broken off into two lanes, one in which an establishment-backed candidate consolidates support and in another, a more conservative candidate does.

 Lately, more and more of the coverage has been predicting that GOP primary will eventually be a showdown between establishment-favorite Marco Rubio, and the self-proclaimed outsider Senator Ted Cruz, duking it out in their respective lanes.
-While the often-discussed logic in Rubio’s chances are mostly in relation to the weaknesses of the field surrounding him, these arguments fail to address the many potential roadblocks to Rubio’s consolidation of the GOP establishment.
-In contrast, the complex strategy of Ted Cruz’s advantages going into the race have been less explored and the strength of his opposition overestimated.
+While the often-discussed logic in Rubio’s chances is mostly in relation to the weaknesses of the field surrounding him, these arguments fail to address the many potential roadblocks to Rubio’s consolidation of the GOP establishment.
+In contrast, the complex strategy of Ted Cruz’s advantages going into the race has been less explored and the strength of his opposition overestimated.

 Early dropouts benefited Cruz

 The Republican race suffered two early causalities that heavily benefited Cruz.
 Governor Rick Perry’s exit from the race significantly reduced the competition for Texas donors, which has likely contributed to Cruz’s strong fundraising numbers.
 Governor Scott Walker’s withdrawal freed up a lot of support among anti-establishment Republican voters.
 Cruz will benefit from these voters, who are angry at Beltway Republicans for overselling while under-delivering on their promises.

 Ted Cruz is in the strongest position to consolidate conservative voters